Was Ireland a land of witches and sorcery? Bob Curran, author of A Bewitched Land retells the story of the last Irish woman who was burned as a witch.

 What particular form of behaviour constituted witchcraft?
 What set the alleged witch apart from his or her community?
 And did this sort of behaviour appear in Ireland?
 As with England and Scotland, the answer lay in the context of local community relations.

 A formal belief in witchcraft by the authorities seems to have declined around the beginning of the eighteenth century, mirroring developments in England where witchcraft trials began to die out at around this time.
-Informally, however, ‘wise women and fairy men’ continued to practise in rural areas right up until the twentieth century and some may still practise in the remoter regions of the countryside even today.
-Indeed, the last instance of alleged witchcraft in which the law was involved occurred in Ballyvadlea, County Tipperary, as recently as 1895.
-This case is discussed in the fourth chapter of the book.
+Informally, however, ‘wise women and fairy men’ continued to practise right up until the twentieth century and some may still practise in the remoter regions of the countryside even today.

-The figure of the Irish witch, then, is a complicated one, comprising a number of functions (midwife, healer, mischief worker) and a number of strands of belief (Celtic, English, Continental).
+The Irish witch, then, is a complicated figure, comprising a number of functions (midwife, healer, mischief worker) and a number of strands of belief (Celtic, English, Continental).
 In many instances it is extremely difficult to untangle these in order to get a clear picture of what was really going on.
-The overlap between traditional notions of witchcraft as found in Britain and on the Continent and the widespread Irish vernacular belief in fairies, in particular, resulted in a distinctively Irish ‘take’ on witchcraft and associated supernatural matters.
+The overlap between traditional notions of witchcraft and the widespread Irish vernacular belief in fairies resulted in a distinctively Irish ‘take’ on witchcraft.

 Although nowadays we tend to think of witchcraft as being something that belongs to some distant and more barbarous time – usually the medieval or dark ages – the last ‘witch burning’ in the British Isles was much more recent than that.
 And it happened in Ireland.
 The burning of Bridget Cleary in Ballyvadlea, near Clonmel in County Tipperary, occurred as recently as 1895 and was widely reported in the newspapers of the day.

-The incident itself needs to be seen in the context of a spate of Irish ‘changeling’ incidents that had spanned the nineteenth century.
-In County Kerry, The Morning Post reported the following account from Tralee Assizes in July 1826.
+The incident itself should be seen in the context of a spate of Irish ‘changeling’ incidents that spanned the nineteenth century.
+In 1826, The Morning Post reported the following from Tralee Assizes:

-‘Ann Roche, an old woman of very advanced age, was indicted for the murder of Michael Leahy, a young child, by drowning in the [River] Flesk.
+“Ann Roche, an old woman of very advanced age, was indicted for the murder of Michael Leahy, a young child, by drowning in the [River] Flesk.
 This case turned out to be a homicide committed under the delusion of the grossest superstition.
-The child though four years old could neither stand, walk (n)or speak – it was thought to be fairy struck – and the grandmother ordered the prisoner and one of the witnesses, Mary Clifford, to bathe the child every morning in that pool of the River Flesk where boundaries of three farms met; and on the last morning, the prisoner kept the child under the water longer than usual, when her companion (the witness Mary Clifford) said to the prisoner “How can you ever hope to see God after this?”, to which the prisoner replied that “the sin was on the grandmother and not on her”.
-Upon cross-examination, the witness said that it was not done with intent to kill the child but to cure it – to put the fairy out of it.
-The policeman who apprehended her stated that, on charging her with drowning the child, she said that it was no matter if it had died four years ago.
+The child though four years old could neither stand, walk (n)or speak – it was thought to be fairy struck – and the grandmother ordered the prisoner and one of the witnesses, Mary Clifford, to bathe the child every morning in that pool of the River Flesk where boundaries of three farms met; and on the last morning, the prisoner kept the child under the water longer than usual… Upon cross-examination, the witness said that it was not done with intent to kill the child but to cure it – to put the fairy out of it.

-The court’s ‘not guilty’ verdict (at the direction of the judge) is suggestive of the depth of belief in changelings and ‘fairy-struck’ people within the community, yet the countryside around Glenflesk was not the only region in which such superstitions manifested themselves.
+The court returned a ‘not guilty’ verdict at the judge’s direction, revealing the depth of belief in changelings within the community.
+Yet the countryside around Glenflesk was not the only region in which such superstitions manifested themselves.

-On 30 January 1888, a woman named Johanna Doyle appeared at Assizes near Killarney, again on a charge of child murder.
-At the time she was roughly forty-five years of age, could neither read nor write and was barely able to speak any English whatsoever.
-She was charged with butchering her own mentally retarded son, Patsy, with a hatchet.
-In this terrible act, she had been aided by her husband and three of her other children.
-During her trial she insisted, in Irish, that thirteen-year-old Patsy had been both ‘a fairy and a devil’, having been ‘changed’ by the fairies for some malign purpose.
-The family had been dogged by strange events in recent years and this had been put down to Patsy’s sorcerous influence.
-Another son, twelve-year-old Denis, described as ‘an imbecile’, was also considered to be under threat for a similar reason.
-Johanna Doyle was placed in the Killarney asylum, where she had to be restrained from hurting herself and tearing her clothes.
-Her eighteen-year-old daughter Mary went on record as saying that she was not surprised to hear that her mother had killed Patsy: ‘I heard people say that he was a fairy and I believed them.’
+In 1888, Johanna Doyle appeared at Assizes near Killarney on a charge of child murder.
+She was charged with butchering her own mentally retarded son, Patsy, with a hatchet, aided by her husband and three of her other children.
+During her trial she insisted that thirteen-year-old Patsy had been ‘a fairy and a devil’, having been ‘changed’ by the fairies.
+The family had been dogged by strange events in recent years and this had been put down to Patsy’s influence.

 The most notorious case, however, also comes from the Clonmel area and concerns Bridget Cleary, who has been ignominiously dubbed ‘Ireland’s last witch’.
 The horrific events that surround her death have been recorded as the ‘last witch burning in the British Isles’ and have often been cited by English writers as evidence of profound ancient superstition still existing in the Irish countryside during the late nineteenth century.